-While Applicant's illegal drug use spanned over a nine-year period, Applicant has made a number of significant changes in his life during the past 1.5 years that demonstrate his serious commitment to abstinence from illegal substances.
-He recognized that he was wrong to use marijuana, cocaine and MDMA.
+While Applicant's intentional sporadic illegal drug use spanned over a 27-year period, Applicant has made a number of significant changes in his life during the past eight years that demonstrate his serious commitment to abstinence from illegal substances.
+He recognized that he was wrong to use marijuana.
 He ceased using all drugs prior to applying for a security clearance.
-He testified he immediately departs any situation where drug use is present.
 He disassociated himself from drug-using friends and associates.
-Applicant's drug use occurred largely while he was attending educational institutions.
-He is now in the work-force and no longer attends school.
-Thus, he has changed his environment.
-While the Directive does not define what constitutes "an appropriate period of abstinence" under AG ¶ 26(b)(3), his candor about his illegal drug abuse leads me to accept as credible his assertions of no future intent to use marijuana, cocaine, or MDMA under any circumstances.
+He focuses on being a role model for his ten-year old son.
+Thus, he has changed his environment and no longer frequents places were drugs might be used.
+While the Directive does not define what constitutes "an appropriate period of abstinence" under AG \P 26(b)(3), his candor about his illegal drug abuse leads me to accept as credible his assertions of no future intent to use marijuana, under any circumstances.
 Applicant has demonstrated sufficient intent not to use any illegal drugs in the future.
 He signed a statement of intent with automatic revocation of clearance for any violation.
 He has matured and understands that any illegal drug involvement is incompatible with his defense contractor employment.
 Applicant has presented sufficient evidence to mitigate the Government's concerns under AG ¶ 26(b).